eosnewyork/eos-transit/README.md

 # WAL:E - Wallet Access Layer for EOS blockchain networks.

-This library is a tiny abstraction layer on top of `eosjs` and is aiming to assist the EOS dapp (decentralized app) developers with wallet communication (in order to sign the transactions) by providing a simple and intuitive API.
+This library is a small abstraction layer on top of `eosjs` this is aiming to assist the EOS dapp (decentralized app) developers with wallet communication (in order to sign the transactions) by providing a simple and intuitive API.

-This allows to concentrate on building awesome apps instead of setting up `eosjs` and wallet connections.
+This allows developers to concentrate on building awesome apps instead of setting up `eosjs` and wallet connections.

 > *Disclaimer: This library is in early alpha.
 The core API has stabilized but some changes and extension should be expected.
-But we encourage to give it a try when building your decentralized apps and feel free to share any thoughts, doubts and concerns.
-Any kind of feedback is highly appreciated.*
+We encourage developers to give it a try when building decentralized apps and to share any thoughts, doubts, and concerns.
+All feedback is highly appreciated.*

 👉🏻 **Please see the "Quick Start" and thorough guide in the [`wal-eos` package docs](packages/wal-eos)**